troykyo/dssloopholes.github.io/category/digitalization/Wear and tear.md

 #### Maintenance and Aftercare

 Wear and tear data informs recommendations for maintenance and aftercare of fashion items.
-By understanding the specific areas that are subject to the most wear, companies can provide customers with guidance on how to care for and maintain their garments effectively.
-This may involve instructions for proper washing, storage, and repair techniques, enabling customers to proactively address wear-related issues and extend the life of their products.
+By understanding the specific areas that are subject to the most wear, companies can provide users with guidance on how to care for and maintain their garments effectively.
+This may involve instructions for proper washing, storage, and repair techniques, enabling users to proactively address wear-related issues and extend the life of their products.

 #### Digitalization and IoT Integration